hiveship/canny-edge-detector/README.md

 The Canny edge detector is an edge detection operator that uses a multi-stage algorithm to detect a wide range of edges in images.
 It was developed by John F. Canny in 1986.

-Among the edge detection methods developed so far, canny edge detection algorithm is one of the most strictly defined methods that provides good and reliable detection.
-Owing to its optimality to meet with the three criteria for edge detection and the simplicity of process for implementation, it becomes one of the most popular algorithms for edge detection.
+Among the edge detection methods developed so far, canny edge detection algorithm is one of the most strictly defined methods that provide good and reliable detection.
+Owing to its optimality to meet with the three criteria for edge detection and the simplicity of the process for implementation, it becomes one of the most popular algorithms for edge detection.

 ## Steps